mosaicnetworks/babble/README.md

 ### Transport

-Babble nodes communicate whith other Babble nodes in a fully connected Peer To Peer
+Babble nodes communicate with other Babble nodes in a fully connected Peer To Peer
 network.
-Nodes gossip by choosing another node at random and telling them evertying
+Nodes gossip by choosing another node at random and telling them everything
-they know about the Hashgraph that the other doesnt.
-The gossip protocol is
+they know about the Hashgraph.
+The gossip protocol is extremely simple and serves
-extremely simple and serves the dual purpose of gossiping about transactions and
+the dual purpose of gossiping about transactions and about the gossip itself
-about the gossip itself (the Hashgraph).
-The Hashraph contains enough information
+(the Hashgraph).
+The Hashraph contains enough information to compute a consensus
-to compute a consensus ordering of transactions.
+ordering of transactions.

 The communication mechanism is a custom RPC protocol over TCP connections.
-There
+A the
-are only two types of RPC commands, **Known** and **Sync**.
-For example, when
+moment, there is only one type of RPC command: **Sync**.
+When node **A** wants to
-node **A** wants to sync with node **B**, it starts by sending a **Known** request
+sync with node **B**, it sends a **SyncRequest** to **B** containing what it knows
-to **B**. **B** responds with what it knows about the Hashgraph. **A** computes what
+about the Hashgraph. **B** computes what it knows that **A** doesn't know and
-it knows that **B** doesnt and sends the diff with a **Sync** request.
-Upon receiving
+returns a **SyncResponse** with the corresponding events in topological order.
-the **Sync** request, **B** updates its Hashgraph accordingly and calculates the
+Upon receiving the **SyncResponse**, **A** updates its Hashgraph accordingly and
-consensus order.
+calculates the consensus order.

 The list of peers must be predefined and known to all peers.
 At the moment, it is
 not possible to dynamically modify the list of peers while the network is running